espnet/espnet/doc/espnet2_tutorial.md

     # Conv 1D
     - block_type: conv1d
       output_size: Output size. (int)
-      kernel_size: Size of the context window. (int or Tuple) stride (optional): Stride of the sliding blocks. (int or tuple, default = 1) dilation (optional): Parameter to control the stride of elements within the neighborhood. (int or tuple, default = 1) groups (optional): Number of blocked connections from input channels to output channels. (int, default = 1)
+      kernel_size: Size of the convolving kernel. (int or Tuple) stride (optional): Stride of the sliding blocks. (int or tuple, default = 1) dilation (optional): Parameter to control the stride of elements within the neighborhood. (int or tuple, default = 1) groups (optional): Number of blocked connections from input channels to output channels. (int, default = 1)